Civic Engagement COMMITTEE

 This page is also intended bring you opportunities for your own civic engagement.

 Civic engagement is individual and collective action designed to identify and address issues of public concern.
-Civic engagement can take many forms, from individual volunteering, organizational involvement and electoral participation.

 The Avenues Civic Engagement Committee encourages Avenues residents to be informed, learn about the issues, let our elected officials know your thoughts, and to vote!